 CBT focuses on a problem-solving approach to help people learn how to react in a different, more positive way to the situations that can lead to problem behaviours.
 By learning new strategies, you can also learn how to change your behaviour and reactions, and how to think about things in a more positive way, thereby improving your life across a range of aspects.

-CBT works best when the individual has a specific sort of problem, such as anxiety, substance abuse, pain management, an eating disorder, etc. It can also help to relieve the stress and social anxiety often associated with conditions such as ADHD and chronic health problems.
-By focusing on the problem and how you respond to it, you can engage with your CBT therapist in creating a new set of behaviours and reactions.
+Cognitive Behavioural Therapy works best when the individual has a specific sort of problem, such as anxiety, substance abuse, pain management, depression, an eating disorder, etc. It can also help to relieve the stress and social anxiety often associated with conditions such as ADHD and chronic health problems.
+By focusing on the problem and how you respond to it, you can engage with your CBT Therapist in creating a new set of behaviours and reactions.
 Over time, these new behaviours and reactions can lead to lower levels of stress and anxiety, and to an incrementally better approach to the factors that trigger them.

-If you would like to talk to someone about having cognitive behavioural therapy in London, please get in touch with us at the Private Therapy Clinic by telephone at: 020 81507563 or book online by clicking below.
+If you would like to talk to someone about having cognitive behavioural therapy in London, please get in touch with us at the Private Therapy Clinic by telephone at: 020 3887 1738 or book online.